Opioids - Are the Blind Leading the Blind?

 - Surviving Bad Episodes From 2018, 2017, 2016

 - Opiod Battle Turns Corner

 Des Moines University is located on a 22-acre campus in the heart of Des Moines, Iowa.
 Just west of downtown on Grand Avenue, the University is located in one of Des Moines' most prestigious neighborhoods.
 The campus is in a historic neighborhood filled with tree-lined streets and gracious older homes and businesses.
 Its central location makes it easy to access the rest of the city and outlying communities.
 The campus is close to the Des Moines International Airport, located on the bus line and just blocks from local shopping and downtown Des Moines.

-Relevant to the content of this CME activity, Dr. Mercuris indicated she has no financial relationships to disclose.
+Relevant to the content of this educational activity, the speakers indicated they have no financial relationships with commercial interest companies to disclose.